PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/cxx/multithreaded/README.md

 ## Performance Tips

 The example code above is simple and for teaching purposes only.
-For a real world code, try turning on compiler optimizations and vectorization by adding the addition flags below.
+For a real world code, try turning on compiler optimizations and vectorization by adding the flags below.

 For Intel: